-- In cases where a request is likely to consume a considerable amount of labour and/or resources, or where a requester has recently made a large volume of time consuming requests, it may be appropriate to consider charging the requester for the information. - Police's policy for charging for OIA requests can be found at 'Charging for Official Information Act 1982 (OIA) requests'. - The policy aligns with the Ombudsman's guidelines. - If you are considering charging for an OIA request, discuss this with the Ministerial Services OIA Team.
+- In cases where a request is likely to consume a considerable amount of labour and/or resources, or where a requester has recently made a large volume of time consuming requests, it may be appropriate to consider charging the requester for the information. - The Ministry of Justice provides charging guidelines for OIAs. - If you are considering charging for an OIA request, discuss this with the Ministerial Services OIA Team. - A new Police policy for charging for OIA requests will be published mid-2018.